Leslie Soule

 all goes bad and stuff is kept way past its expiration date.

-I remember how she’d make me finish every scrap of food
+I remember how she’d make me finish every scrap of food on my

-she still tells me how lucky I am to even have food.
+still tells me how lucky I am to even have food.
 So anyway,

 whatever.
 If I don’t like something, I’ll just throw it away